Home

 (1883-1957)

-As a young man, Charles moved to New York State, and was living there in 1910.
+As a young man, Charles moved again, to New York State, and was living there in 1910.
 By 1918, his residence was in Little Falls, Herkimer County, NY.
 In 1920 he was living in nearby Herkimer Village.

 Unlike his brothers Harvey and Fred, who were coal miners, Charles was a watchmaker for a jewelry store in Herkimer County.
-At some point, he also became an optometrist, and for 45 years practiced in Rome, NY.
-The Altoona (PA) Mirror noted that "He was of the Baptist faith."

-In March 1945, when his brother Fred died, the Johnstown (PA) Tribune said Charles was residing in Jerome, NY.
+In March 1945, when his brother Fred died, the Johnstown (PA) Tribune said that Charles was residing in Jerome, NY.

-In later years, Charles moved into the home of his married niece, Esther Erb, in Altoona, Blair County, PA.
-He passed away there on Oct.
-28, 1957.
+In later years, the widowed Charles moved into the home of his married niece, Esther Erb, in Altoona, Blair County, PA, at the address of 125 Lexington Avenue.

-Copyright © 2002, 2005 Mark A. Miner and Craig Adams
+Copyright © 2002, 2005, 2011-2012, 2022 Mark A. Miner and Craig Adams